 1. Calibration methods and frequencies for all system and field measurement instruments;

-2. The methods for determining method detection limits shall be specified for each residual coagulant measurement method.
-Acceptable minimum method detection limits for each method, specific to individual coagulants; and,
+2. The methods for determining method detection limits for each residual coagulant measurement method;

+3. Acceptable minimum method detection limits for each method, specific to individual coagulants; and,

-Specific procedures for monthly laboratory duplicates for residual coagulant analysis.
+4. Specific procedures for monthly laboratory duplicates for residual coagulant analysis.

-An ATS Health and Safety Plan; and,
+An Active Treatment System Health and Safety Plan; and,

-An ATS Spill Prevention and Response Plan;
+An Active Treatment System Spill Prevention and Response Plan.

-2. Visual Observations
+E.2.
+Visual Observations

-a.
+E.2.a.
 The discharger shall keep all completed inspections checklists and related documentation with the SWPPP on-site or electronically.

-3. Water Quality Monitoring
+E.3.
+Water Quality Monitoring

-a.
-At a minimum, every 30 days the Legally Responsible Person representing the discharger shall electronically certify and submit ATS field data through SMARTS.
+E.3.a.
+At a minimum, every 30 days the Legally Responsible Person representing the discharger shall electronically certify and submit active treatment system field data through SMARTS.

-b.
+E.3.b.
 The discharger shall report any indications of toxicity or other violations of water quality objectives to the appropriate regulatory agency as required by this General Permit.

-c.
+E.3.c.
 The system operator shall immediately report any measurements exceeding water quality standards to the discharger, who shall notify the Regional Water Board.

-d.
-Dischargers in violation of any of the ATS NELs shall electronically certify and submit through SMARTS the analytical results within 24-hours of obtaining the results.
+E.3.d.
+Dischargers in violation of any of the active treatment system numeric effluent limitations shall electronically certify and submit through SMARTS the analytical results within 24-hours of obtaining the results.

-e.
-The discharger shall electronically certify and submit an NEL Violation Report in SMARTS with 14 days after the NEL exceedance has been identified for any monitoring data exceeding an applicable NEL in this General Permit.
+E.3.e.
+The discharger shall electronically certify and submit a Numeric Effluent Limitation Violation Report in SMARTS with 14 days after the numeric effluent limitation exceedance has been identified for any monitoring data exceeding an applicable numeric effluent limitation in this General Permit.

-f.
-The discharger shall include in the NEL Violation Report:
+E.3.f.
+The discharger shall include in the Numeric Effluent Limitation Violation Report:

-The analytical method(s), method reporting unit(s), and MDL(s) of each analytical parameter (analytical results that are less than the MDL shall be reported as “less than the MDL”);
+The analytical method(s), method reporting unit(s), and method detection limit(s) of each analytical parameter (analytical results that are less than the method detection limit shall be reported as “less than the method detection limit”);

-The date, place, time of sampling, visual observation (inspections), and/or measurements, including precipitation;
+The date, place, time of sampling, visual observation (inspections), and/or measurements, including precipitation; and,

-An assessment of what caused the ATS to exceed the NEL, and the proposed corrective actions taken to prevent future exceedances; and,
+An assessment of what caused the active treatment system to exceed the numeric effluent limitation, and the proposed corrective actions taken to prevent future exceedances.

-iv.The ATS dischargers shall report the on-site rain gauge reading and nearby governmental rain gauge readings for verification if an applicable NEL has been exceeded during a precipitation event equal to or larger than the compliance precipitation event
+E.3.g.
+The active treatment system dischargers shall report the on-site rain gauge reading and nearby governmental rain gauge readings for verification if an applicable numeric effluent limitation has been exceeded during a precipitation event equal to or larger than the compliance precipitation event.